-Awesome Meat Substitutes to Try This Year is all about finding out the various ways that you can substitute meat on those days where you just feel like giving your usual eating habits a break or for those who follow a vegetarian and/or vegan lifestyle, this lists offers a few great ideas to incorporate in your diet.
-Plant Protein–the latest trend that has been transforming 2018 into a year of “no-meat” is just one of the many ways that you can say ‘yes’ to eating a whole diet and ‘no’ to eating meat if desired.
+Awesome Meat Substitutes to Try This Year is all about learning the best ways that you can substitute meat on those days where you just feel like giving your usual meat-eating habits a break or simply for those who follow a plant-based and/or vegan lifestyle.
+This list offers a few great alternatives to incorporate into your diet whenever you are looking for protein-based substitutes to meat.

-OK, so there are a few current trends out there that aid the 'no-meat movement’.
-Of course, there are vegan desserts (which I LOVE to make; check out a few of them on your way out by clicking the link: here!), vegan cheese, whole veggies, jackfruits, and so many others.
-However, the main trend that I'll be discussing throughout this post is that of Plant Proteins which make awesome meat substitutes.
+OK, so there are a few current trends out there that aid the 'no-meat movement' and of course, there are other current trends: vegan desserts, vegan cheese, whole veggies, jackfruits, lab created meats, and so many others.
+However, the main trend that I'll be discussing throughout this post is that of Plant Proteins which makes for awesome meat substitutes.

 Nutritional research studies have found potential associations between a diet high in plant protein and the following beneficial effects: